pzczxs/ML2S-SVM/README.md

 This toolbox is written by XU, Shuo from [Beijing University of Technology](http://www.bjut.edu.cn).
 If you find this toolbox useful, please cite MLS-SVR as follows:

 Shuo Xu, 2016.
-Multi-Label Least-Squares Support Vector Machines for Multi-Label Classification.
-Jounal of Information Science and Engineering. (under review)
+Multi-Label Least-Squares Support Vector Machines for Multi-Label Classification. (under review)

 For any question, please contact XU, Shuo <xushuo@bjut.edu.cn> OR <pzczxs@gmail.com>.